rafalp/Misago/dev-docs/plugins/hooks/get-threads-page-filters-hook.md

 ### Arguments

-#### `action: GetCategoryThreadsFiltersHookAction`
+#### `action: GetThreadsPageFiltersHookAction`

-A standard Misago function used to get available filters for a category's threads list.
+A standard Misago function used to get available filters for the threads list.

 See the [action](#action) section for details.